 Because pre-settlement funding is a loan at the end of the day, it helps to shop around for the best deal.
 Interest rates and fees can vary wildly between different lenders.

-But shopping for a loan is difficult and time-consuming.
+However, shopping for a loan is difficult and time-consuming.
 You have to submit multiple applications to different lenders, wait for their responses, and then read through their loan agreements.

 Instead of going it alone, let Injury Wallet help find you the best cash advance in Kentucky for your specific needs.
 All you have to do is fill out one simple application.